 There are also programs designed for families with children, including participation in workshops and hands-on activities, events and the children's art studio.
 Some programs require advance registration.

 We provide information to aid teachers on school trips to the museum, as well as training sessions for teachers.

 Our volunteers are committed to supporting lifelong learning opportunities and improving our services.
 A general description of volunteer activities and application information is available.

 We accept graduate school students with an interest in museum curatorship, and provide internship programs in various divisions.
-Recruitment for our programs takes place three or four times a year, starting in June.
+Internship work is in Japanese and so is the application form.
+Recruitment for our programs starts in May.

 Students will be able to deepen their understanding of Japan's cultural heritage by becoming members of the Tokyo National Museum Campus.
 Students and faculty members of colleges and training schools are eligible to join.
 Members enjoy free year-round admission to regular exhibitions and discounts for special exhibitions and events.